man-group/ArcticDB/docs/mkdocs/docs/aws.md

 ### 2. Create the access key

-- Click on the IAM user account in the [IAM > Users](https://console.aws.amazon.com/iamv2/home#/users) table.
+- Click on the new user in the [IAM > Users](https://console.aws.amazon.com/iamv2/home#/users) table.
 - Go to `Security credentials` > `Access keys` and click `Create access Key`
 - Select the `Local code` option, ArcticDB is the local code.
 - Check `I understand...` and click `Next`.
 - Click `Create access Key`.
-- Record the Access key and Secret access key somewhere secure.
+- Record the Access key and Secret access key somewhere securely.

 ### 3. Create the bucket